Coming Soon 👀 At the beginning of April, you’ll be

 I refuse to haul any more smoot.

-Michael Beeson Premium Member about 8 years ago
+Michael Beeson Premium Member over 8 years ago

 Economists are still arguing about its relation to the Depression.
 Does Mr. Trump know the history of Smoot-Hawley?